The Ancestry of Reason

 It’s perhaps not too hard to conceive that bodies have been shaped by aeons of imperfect duplication of DNA, edited by natural selection.
 But could our capacity for sensation, emotion and even abstract reason really be the result of the same process?
 Can this mysterious thing we call consciousness be explained as the product of a huge assemblage of nerve-cells?

-The past decades have produced a considerable amount of evidence supporting the idea - evidence about how sensory consciousness happens, what it achieves, and how higher levels of consciousness might have been added to it.
-There are also some good clues to the areas in which other species enjoy sensory consciousness, and to where it’s absent.
+Over the past decades the neuroscientists have produced a considerable amount of evidence supporting the idea - evidence about how sensory consciousness happens, what it achieves, and how higher levels of consciousness have been added to it.
+There are also some good clues to the areas in which other species enjoy sensory consciousness, and to where it's absent.

-It would have been nice to include a really comprehensive bibliography in the book, for readers who wanted to explore any of the subjects further, or to consider more evidence, or alternative interpretations of the evidence.
-But there was only room for the more essential stuff.
+It would have been nice to include a really comprehensive bibliography in the book, but there was only room for the mare essential stuff.